Asaranth/AdventOfCode/2023/README.md

 - Technique: 3D stacking simulation + dependency graph for brick support

 #### Part 2
-- Requirement: For each brick, determine the number of other bricks that would fall if it were disintegrated (i.e., simulate a chain reaction).
+- Requirement: For each brick, determine the number of other bricks that would fall if it were disintegrated (i.e. simulate a chain reaction).
 Compute the sum of all these counts across all bricks.
 - Technique: Dependency graph simulation + cascading fall computation

 ---